BMD Puppies2024-11-05T07:52:11-07:00

 2016Fall 2024

-BMDCC Member-Breeders: To be eligible to apply to be in the Breeder Directory, a breeder must have been a BMDCC member for one year, and have all their Berners listed in the Berner-Garde database with all testing listed for their breeding dogs.
-If you have been a BMDCC member in good standing for at least one year and would like your name added to the Breeder Directory, please download and complete the Breeder Directory Application Form and return to: June Ward.
+To be eligible to apply to be in the Breeder Directory, a breeder must have been a BMDCC member for one year, and have all their Bernese Mountain Dogs listed in the Berner-Garde database with all testing listed for their breeding dogs.
+If you have been a BMDCC member in good standing for at least one year and would like your name added to the Breeder Directory (or if you need to renew your listing), please download and complete the Breeder Directory Application Form and return to June Ward.
+To make it easier to complete this form, you can use this fillable Breeder Directory Application Form to fill in your application.

 Do Bernese get along with children?2023-12-27T09:06:56-07:00